Jobs

 JobSeeker and JobKeeper in post-COVID policies

-A University of Melbourne expert says now is the time to look at fine-tuning the JobKeeper and JobSeeker programs to help people, and the economy, bounce back.
+What will happen to Australians receiving JobKeeper and JobSeeker?
+Now is the time to look at fine-tuning these programs to help people, and the economy, bounce back

 Does disability policy really offer choice and control?

-University of Melbourne research finds that although policy for Australians with disabilities aims to offer choice and control, there are very real barriers.
+While government policy for Australians with disabilities aims to offer choice and control, there are very real barriers that need to be addressed to turn that into a reality

 Breaking the family chain of joblessness

-New University of Melbourne research finds children of parents who are both jobless can experience long-term disadvantage, but good policy can break the cycle.
+New research finds children of parents who are both jobless can experience long-term disadvantage, but targeted policy can break the cycle

 My brilliant career